Laci Kay Somers Exposes Chest In Barely-There Swimsuit

 Laci Kay Somers seems to be driving her Instagram fans crazy with her newest post.
 So far, it’s received over 33,000 likes, and it showed her wearing a very skimpy ensemble.

-The photo showed Laci in a red, thong-cut swimsuit with black accents.
-This included a thick, black strap that criss-crossed on the back.
+The photo showed Laci in a red thong-cut swimsuit with black accents.
+This included a thick black strap that crisscrossed on the back.
 She stood with her booty facing the camera, as she popped her right hip slightly.
 The model also turned and looked over her right shoulder.
 This meant that the photo left Laci’s chest and derriere exposed.

 In particular, the model practically fell out of the red swimsuit, which had a very small cut in the front.
-Somers also wore her hair down in a heavy left part, and placed her left hand on her head.
+Somers also wore her hair down in a heavy left part and placed her left hand on her head.

 In addition, Laci gave a sultry look for the camera with her lips parted.
 She rocked glossy, pink lipstick and heavy eye makeup.
 This included a cat eye, dark mascara, and purple eyeshadow.